 S. Maria in Cacaberis (S. Maria dei Calderari)

-When Giuseppe Vasi published this etching in 1752, Jews were forced to live in segregated parts of towns in most European countries, the main exception being those which were part of the Ottoman Empire (e.g. Thessalonica).
+When Giuseppe Vasi published this etching in 1752, Jews were forced to live inside small and segregated parts of towns in most European countries.
 In this plate Vasi shows the square named after the Jews (Ebrei is the usual Italian word, whereas Giudei has a derogatory innuendo) who lived in a nearby walled area.
-They began to live in this neighbourhood in the XIIIth century, whereas before they mainly lived in Ripa Romea on the other bank of the Tiber.

-In 1555 Pope Paul IV forced them to move inside a walled enclosure (Ghetto) between Strada di Pescaria and the river.
-A similar quarter was created at Ancona.
+In 1555 Pope Paul IV forced all the Jews of Rome and of Latium to move inside a walled enclosure (Ghetto) between Strada di Pescaria and the river.
+Similar quarters were created at Ancona and at Cavaillon in the Comtat Venaissin.
 The small building at the centre of the square was a police station from which the papal guards checked that the Jews complied with the regulations which disciplined their lives.
 According to the papal bull Cum nimis absurdum, Jewish men had to wear a yellow bonnet and their women had to cover their heads

 The view is taken from the green dot in the small 1748 map below.
 In the description below the plate Vasi made reference to: 1) Portone (gate) del Ghetto degli Ebrei; 2) the gallows; 3) Casamento con iscrizione antica (house with an ancient inscription, i.e. Casa di Lorenzo Manilio); 4) Strada di Pescaria; 5) S. Maria del Pianto.
 The small map shows also 6) S. Maria in Publicolis; 7) S. Maria in Cacaberis; 8) Palazzo Cenci; 9) Palazzetto Cenci; 10) Via della Reginella.
 The dotted line in the small map delineates the borders among Rione Sant'Eustachio (around S. Maria in Publicolis), Rione Regola (left) and Rione Sant'Angelo (right).